Table of Contents

 mapping

-task writes the rejected rows and the dropped rows to the row error logs.
-It does not generate a reject file.
+task writes the rejected rows and the dropped rows to the row error logs instead of generating a reject file.
 If you want to write the dropped rows to the session log in addition to the row error logs, you can enable verbose data tracing.

 Pre SQL